ianlai/ad-banner/README.md

 - **POST /**
   - For ad provider to upload an ad.
 The format needs to match the ad format.

-## Release Notes (Todo):
+## 4. Release Notes (Todo):

 **2018.04.17**
-- Server side get time, timezone, IP from client (two phases)
+- Server side get request time and IP from client (1st request)
+- Server side get time zone from params (2nd request)

 **2018.04.18**
-- Server side choose ads to send back (time calculation)
+- Server side filter ads to send back according to the promotional time
-- Client side render the ad (append in div)
+- Client side render the ad (append the text in div)
-- Server side send back the specific ad if client is the ad manager (request with ID and correct IP)
+- Server side send back a specific ad for ad publisher (request with ID and correct IP)
+- Server side can send all ads back

 **2018.04.20**
-- Add new add (POST request)
+- Add a POST route to a new add
-- Store the ads into DB
+- Store the ads into Mongo DB instead of a temporary array
-- Add clear and seed functions for initialize the DB.
+- Add clear and seed functions for initializing the DB
+- Randomly choose one valid ad to return instead of sending all fesible ads back

 **Todo**
 - Client-side interface to easy add an ad
 - Refine the ad to send back (without ip, timeStart, timeDuration info)
-- Send back one ad only instead of a list
 - Test code